Zialus/LP-Snake/README.md

 # Snake

-## Trabalho 1 - Laboratórios de Programação (MIERSI-FCUP).
+## Assignment 1 - Laboratórios de Programação (MIERSI - FCUP).

-Simple Java Implementation (using Laterna API) of the classic game Snake.
+Simple Java implementation (using Lanterna API) of the classic game Snake for a college class.